-At the 2014 Annual Meeting of Shareholders, shareholders voted 94.9% in favour of an advisory resolution accepting the Corporation's approach to executive compensation.
+At the 2015 Annual Meeting of Shareholders, shareholders voted 97.93% in favour of an advisory resolution accepting the Corporation's approach to executive compensation, with 94.5% support from holders of Class B subordinate voting shares.
 In addition to conducting a say-on-pay vote, we also engaged with some of our key shareholders and other stakeholders to better understand their concerns and questions on our approach to executive compensation.
-As of 2014, we have added performance-linked equity compensation in the form of PSUs to our long-term incentive program for senior executives partly in response to shareholder feedback.
+In 2014 we added performance-linked equity compensation in the form of PSUs to our long-term incentive program for senior executives, partly in response to shareholder feedback.